pcnsuite/pcnspec/README.md

   /**
    * The domains field contains representations of the domains pertaining to the
    * analysis.
+See "Domain" section below for the format of the objects that
+   * populate this field.
    * @type {Array.<Object>}
    */
   "domains": [],

   /**
    * The steps field is where the substance of the analyzed process resides.
+See
+   * the "Steps" section below for the format of the objects that populate this
+   * field.
    * @type {Array.<Object>}
    */
   "steps": []